Shashi Kapoor Trivia – Some less-heard facts about the most dashing Kapoor of Bollywood

 12. He worked with Sharmila Tagore in maximum number of films.
 They worked together in more than 10 films.
 Nanda, Asha Parekh, Rakhee and Hema Malini are a few more leading ladies, with whom he earned success more than once.
 He worked with Nanda in 8 films, the only heroine of his early days who was not at all reluctant to work with a newcomer, and his pairing with her in Jab Jab Phool Khile proved to be a turning point of her career.

 13. He has directed one Russian film, and three years later a Bollywood film too.
 Ajooba – a fantasy film marked his 12th and final association with Amitabh Bachchan gave him an opportunity to direct his co-star as well.
 However the film bombed at box office.

-14. And last, but not the least….
-He is the only actor from Kapoor dynasty to receive the prestigious National award for best actor/actress.
+15. And last, but not the least….
+He is the first and only actor from Kapoor dynasty to receive the prestigious National award for best actor/actress.
 He won this award for his performance as a reporter in New Delhi Times in 1985.
 However he was never nominated in best actor category at Filmfare awards, through he deeply influenced Bollywood cinema since late 1960s.
 Sad, but true!

 Keep watching this space.
 I shall add more facts here.

 Read a few more interesting topics on Shashi Kapoor.
 Click on the image links below.